 City Sustainability Plans/Measures/Challenges

 Challenges posed by climate change & its relationship to urban planning/design

 What is walkable (carbon neutral) urban design in Helena?
 Are there other things we should also be thinking about relative to urban design and climate change?

 How in practical terms does it tie in with thinking about place?

 Helena’s future vision re urban planning (relative to challenges posed by climate change)

 When & Where

 This walk led by Dennis McCahon & Patrick Judge will take place on Sunday, May 29th 2022.
 No prior background in philosophy, urban planning, climate change, or sustainability is required to participate.

-RSVP: Stay Tuned… Cost: Free (Donations Welcome) Other: Bring comfortable walking shoes, water & a snack
+RSVP: Scroll down to register….
+Cost: Free (Donations Welcome) Other: Bring comfortable walking shoes & water

 A fourth-generation Helenan, self-taught artist, and former Helena city planner, Dennis has been fascinated by Helena’s architecture for decades.
 His interests are wide-ranging and deep.
 Dennis can often be seen walking the trails and streets of Helena, contemplating big ideas about our natural and built environments, history, and art.
 A self-described urban design geek, Dennis offers a unique “urban environmentalist” perspective — which he defines as a perspective informed by an interest in “walkability” and the “preservation of habitat for curious pedestrians.”